MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-on-machine-group-v0.md

 **`XmlVariableSubstitution`** - **XML variable substitution**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the variables defined in the build or release pipeline.
-These variables are matched against the `key` or `name` entries in the appSettings, applicationSettings, and connectionStrings sections of any config file and parameters.xml.
+These variables are matched against the `key` or `name` entries in the appSettings, applicationSettings, and connectionStrings sections of any config file and `parameters.xml`.
 Variable Substitution is run after config transforms.

 *Note:* If the same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
 <!-- :::editable-content-end::: -->